Extinction window of mean field branching annihilating random walk: Introduction

 \end{thm}

-\begin{rem} Though the above theorem holds for any $\lambda >1$, the conditioned chain $(X_t)_{ t \ge 0} | T_0 < T^+_{\eq - \eps n}$ exhibits remarkably different behaviors in two distinct regimes of the parameter $\lambda$ - (i) $\lambda$ is close to $1$ and (ii) $\lambda$ is large (see Figure~\ref{fig:1} and Figure~\ref{fig:2}).
+\begin{rem} Though the above theorem holds for any $\lambda>1$, the conditioned chain $(X_t)_{ t \ge0} | T_0 < T^+_{\mathrm{eq}- \varepsilon n}$ exhibits remarkably different behaviors in two distinct regimes of the parameter $\lambda$: (i) $\lambda$ is close to $1$, and (ii) $\lambda$ is large; see Figures \ref{fig:1}~and~\ref{fig:2}.
 Our proof is general enough to tackle both regimes simultaneously. \end{rem}

-It would be interesting to find out whether, for a fixed $n$, the expected extinction time of the conditioned chain $ \E [ T_0 \ | \ X_0 = x \ , \ T_0 <T^+_{\eq - \eps n} ]$ is decreasing with respect to $\lambda$.
+It would be interesting to find out whether, for a fixed $n$, the expected extinction time of the conditioned chain $ \mathbb{E}[ T_0| X_0 = x, T_0 <T^+_{\mathrm{eq}- \varepsilon n}]$ is decreasing with respect to $\lambda$.